-Fairbridge Capital (Mauritius) Limited was allotted Optionally Convertible Cumulative Redeemable Preference Shares (OCCRPS) by the Company, totalling INR 4.3 billion on a private placement basis.
+Fairbridge Capital (Mauritius) Limited was privately allotted Optionally Convertible Cumulative Redeemable Preference Shares (OCCRPS) by the Company, totalling INR 4.3 billion.
 The Company has converted all OCCRPS in two tranches, on March 17, 2022, and June 20, 2022, indicating the parent Company's unwavering confidence in TCIL's potential for sustained growth.
-As a result of this complete conversion, the promoter's equity shareholding has increased to 72.34%.
+As a result of this complete conversion, the promoter's equity shareholding has improved by 72.34%.